zhoujj2013/lncfuntk/walkthroughexample.md

 02TfNetwork/TfNetwork.int
 ```

-The format is the same as Co-expression network.
+The format is the same as Co-expression network mentioned in 4.2.

-### 4.4 MiRNA-gene regulatory network
+### 4.4 MicroRNA-gene regulatory network

 This plain text file contains microRNA-gene interactions by analyzing Ago2 CLIP binding profile.